-The peninsula is just the right size for a day-long driving or cycling tour (it’s about 30 miles around — and a much harder pedal than drive).
+The peninsula is just the right size for a day-long driving tour (it's about 30 miles around).
 Circling these roads is like a trip through an open-air museum.
 The landscape is littered with monuments left behind by Bronze Age settlers, Dark Age monks, English landlords, and Hollywood directors.

 Talk with the chatty Irish you'll encounter along the roadside.
 I once met an elfish, black-clad old man in the little town of Ventry.
 When I asked if he was born here, he breathed deeply and said, "No, 'twas about six miles down the road."
 I asked if he'd lived there all his life.
 He said, "Not yet."

 The wet sod of Dingle is soaked with medieval history.
 In the dimmest depths of the Dark Ages, peace-loving, bookwormish monks fled the chaos of the Continent and its barbarian raids.
 They sailed to this drizzly fringe of the known world and lived their monastic lives in lonely stone igloos or "beehive huts," which you'll see dotting the landscape.

 Parts of the peninsula are bleak and godforsaken.
 Study the highest fields, untouched since the planting of 1845, when the potatoes never matured and rotted in the ground.
 You can still see the vertical ridges of the potato beds — a reminder of that year's Great Potato Famine, which eventually, through starvation or emigration, cut Ireland's population by half.

 Rounding Slea Head, the point in Europe closest to America, the jagged coastline offers smashing views of deadly black-rock cliffs and the distant Blasket Islands.
 The crashing waves surf in like white horses.